rossmann-engineering/EasyModbusTCP.PY/README.md

 **timeout**

 Datatype: int
-Max. time before an Exception is thrown.
+Max. time before an Exception is thrown (Default = 5)

 **is_connected**